GreenTravel

 The App State motor pool has four all-electric Chevrolet Bolts and an electric-hybrid Chevrolet Volt.
 Charging stations for campus use are located at the Legends Lot and the Rivers Street Parking Deck.

-Because the service is subsidized by the University, students may ride free of charge.
+Because the service is subsidized by the university, students may ride free of charge.
 Bus shelters are located at all perimeter parking areas, as well as many other campus locations.
 For additional information about AppalCART’s services, call (828) 264-2278, or visit the AppalCART web site.

 Bike App supports the Appalachian State community through education and advocacy for a more sustainable, bike-friendly campus and town.
+Drop by the Bike App trailer for free bicycle tunings, repairs, and educational opportunities.
+It is located on Rivers St across from Katherine Harper Hall.

 Charging stations, such as this one in Legends Parking Lot, provide infrastructure for an ever-expanding fleet of electric vehicles on campus.
 Currently, there are five EV charging stations on campus, four of which are solar powered (grid tied).